 Palacio is not on the camino, but it is the site of Santa Cristina de Lena, the church mentioned above.
 It is also included in the guide because there is a hotel there, however getting there and back adds 2 km to your journey.

 Pola de Lena is a larger town than any other you have seen since León, spread lengthwise along the road.
 There is an albergue with basic services located near the train station, and plenty of bars and groceries to meet pilgrim needs.
-To leave town, keep on following the main road.

 Upon entering Ujo keep to your left if you wish to stop for a coffee or breakfast.
 To your right is an exercise path that you can also take but which doesn't pass any of Ujo's services.